melatekie/Fix-It/README.md

     - Displays similar info as Home Activity
     - Full image button shows a popup with the full image
     - Tag for its category
-    - Current user can reply to post
+    - Current user can reply to post, increments comment count
     - Current user profile image displays next to reply space
     - All related comments are displays for post
     - Replied comments displays user profile image, username, description, time difference
-    - Users can delete their own comments
+    - Users can delete their own comments, also decrements comment count

 **Optional Nice-to-have Stories**